crcn/mojojs.com/content/docs/3 Core API/2 paperclip.BaseAttrBinding.article.md

 #### node

-the DOM node we're binding to
+the DOM node being bound to